chatchai-komrangded/ako2020-vpc-endpoints/build-ee-use1.md

 The Sales App IAM Role and Policy

 1. Access the salesapp-role at the following URL: https://console.aws.amazon.com/iam/home?region=us-east-1#/roles/.
-It will be named <stackname> salesapp role
+It will be named <CloduFormationStackName>-us-east-1-salesapp-role
 2. Expand the attached policy to review permissions.
 Notice that this role provides the Sales App access to “s3:PutObjects” on all S3 buckets and has "sqs:Send*", "sqs:Receive*", "sqs:Get*" and "sqs:List*" on the single SQS Queue resource which will be used for the sales report.
-3. Review the trust policy by clicking on the Trust tab or accessing:  https://console.aws.amazon.com/iam/home?region=us-west-2#/roles/vpc-endpoints-lab-us-west-2-salesapp-role?section=trust
-4. Notice that the identity provider(s) ec2.amazonaws.com is a trusted entity.
+3. Review the trust policy by clicking on the Trust tab.
+Notice that the identity provider(s) ec2.amazonaws.com is a trusted entity.
 This trust policy allows the sales app EC2 instance to use the role.

 ![img14](./images/vpce-img14.png)

 The Reports Engine IAM Role and Policy

-1. Access the following URL: https://console.aws.amazon.com/iam/home?region=us-west-2#/roles/vpc-endpoints-lab-us-west-2-reportsengine-role
+1. Access the salesapp-role at the following URL: https://console.aws.amazon.com/iam/home?region=us-east-1#/roles/.
+It will be named <CloduFormationStackName>-us-east-1-reportsengine-role
 2. Expand the attached policy to review permissions.
 Notice that this role provides the Reports Engine access to “s3:PutObjects” on all S3 buckets and has sqs: DeleteMessage*, sqs:Receive*, sqs:Get* and sqs:List* on the single SQS Queue resource which will be used for the sales report.
-3. Review the trust policy by clicking on the Trust tab or accessing:  https://console.aws.amazon.com/iam/home?region=us-west-2#/roles/vpc-endpoints-lab-us-west-2-reportsengine-role?section=trust
-4. Notice that the identity provider(s) ec2.amazonaws.com is a trusted entity.
+3. Review the trust policy by clicking on the Trust tab.
+Notice that the identity provider(s) ec2.amazonaws.com is a trusted entity.
 This trust policy allows the sales app EC2 instance to use the role

 ## Part 2: Gateway Endpoint - Route Tables